changjiashuai/SwiftUI-MVVM-Concept/README.md

 # UI behavior and functionality

-**Click or tap the picture to watch the expected UI behavior of the example**
+**Click or tap the picture at the end of the page to watch the expected UI behavior of the example**

 * Add a token to any request after authorization
 * Shared source of data with different Views